 WordPress is an open-source website (AKA anyone can use WordPress for free) and blogging CMS platform that includes basics like content creation tools, but requires plugins for additional functionality such as sitemaps, SEO, and analytics.
 Originally a blogging platform, WordPress has become one of the most popular CMSs for blogs and businesses of all sizes.
 With WordPress, web developers have a wide range of versatility with how they can design websites and blogs, but site builder options are also available for users without coding skills.
 However, WordPress is strictly a CMS platform.

-HubSpot vs WordPress: Learn The Differences
+HubSpot vs WordPress: What Is The Difference?

 Now that you have an overview of HubSpot marketing automation and WordPress CMS, let's take a deeper look at some key functions you would use regularly to build and optimize your website.